ray-97/tragents/README.md

 ## Architecture
 A system crew of agents for responsible for different tasks, built using LangChain(a composable framework for building LLMs).
+There is a supervisor module responsible for managing the agents and their interactions.
+The agents are responsible for different tasks such as:
+- Communication
+- Personalization
+- Sentiment Analysis
+- Risk Analysis
+- Making API calls

+We decided to go with a RAG architecture because of the benefit as described by the OpenAI cookbook.
+It says that when you fine-tune a model, it's like studying for an exam one week away.When you insert knowledge into the prompt via retrieval, it's like taking an exam with open notes.

+The RAG database is populated with with information scraped from pages providing relevant information on trading platforms.

+We chose Gemini 1.0 as our LLM model because it is capable of reasoning and has sufficient context window.
+Just enough such that it is not too expensive to run and not too small to be useful.
+Our RAG model is agentic RAG, where agents are able to loop and evaluate themselves if the answers are satisfactory.
+Additionally, each agent is able to search the web for information if they don't already have enough information available to them.
+This is made possible with the Tavily tools binded to the agents.

+We hope that with our app, users will have one click access to all the information they need to make informed decisions.
+All within the convenience of a chat interface.

 ## Limitations
 1. not holding token on mainnet so cannot use faucet...(for Hyperliquid, requires token from Arbitrum Sepolia, and THENA)